kgarber/i-form-oauth/README.md

 </pre>

-Fill in url, client and secret variables and run the index.php.
+Repalce SERVERNAME with server company's server name then fill in the client and secret key.
+The run index.php.
 If ran through terminal, it will return with the access token.

 <h2>API Access Requirement</h2>